AbanoubMoris/Automation-projects/README.md

 # My-private-Projects
-This repo is containing my private freelancing projects
+This repo is containing my freelancing projects